-I learned that the beta version of the portal contained navigation issues and the terminology throughout the site was not as consistent as users expected.
-By improving the websites navigation and terminology to match users mental model, active user engagement increased by 116%.
+I learned that the beta version of the platform contained many navigation issues and some of the terminology used throughout the site really confused users.
+By improving the websites navigation and using simple plain language that matched users mental models, active user engagement increased by 116%.

-To understand how users were using the Innovation Learning Ecosystem, a survey was sent out to all representative users while the platform was in its beta stage.
+To understand how users were using the platform, a survey was sent out to all members while the site was in its beta stage.
 The survey had a total of 20 questions, 16 multiple choice and 4 open ended.
 Over 60 users responded, with a 95% completion rate.
 Responses were collected and analyzed in Microsoft Excel, followed by performing a statistical analysis to draw insights.
 The insights were helpful in identifying pain points related navigation and terminology.
-It was also useful to highlight aspects of the portal that user liked, such as resources available to support their innovation goals.
+It was also useful to highlight aspects of the portal that user enjoyed, like its resources, which we found supported user's innovation needs and goals.

 Net Promoter Scores

-After initial insights were drawn from the survey responses, NPS scores were calculated to understand how satisfied users were with the portal.
+After initial insights were drawn from the survey responses, net promoter scores (NPS) were calculated to understand how satisfied users were with the portal.
 An open-ended question on the survey asking how likely someone would recommend the learning ecosystem to a friend allowed me to compute NPS score.
-With a NPS score of 60, users of the platform seem to be very satisfied and displayed a high level of willingness to recommend it.
+With a NPS score of 60, users of the platform seem to be very satisfied and displayed a high level of willingness to recommend it to other colleagues.

-To learn about what aspects of the platform users found most useful, an open-ended question on the survey asked them what they found most useful.
+I also asked users "what is the most useful aspects of the platform" on the survey to learn about what value the site is providing them.
 By extracting key words from all the responses, 4 major themes of usefulness emerged (access, content, navigation, and personalized learning).
-Next, I applied a weighted word count to each respondents response to highlight key aspects of the platform users liked.
-The weighted word count allowed me to create a word cloud that shows what users found most useful.
+Next, I applied a weighted word count to each response to highlight key aspects of the platform users liked.
+The weighted word count allowed me to create a word cloud to visually show in an aesthetically pleasing way what users found most useful.

-To make actionable recommendations, I created insights for the remaining open-ended responses, color coding data to themes that emerged.
+Next, I created an affinity diagram of the insights for the remaining open-ended responses, and color coded the data to themes that emerged.

 After the insights were color coded, the data was grouped and placed into its proper category for system recommendations.

-To gain more insight about the pain points and success stories users expressed in their open-ended responses, follow up phone interviews were carried out.
-Investigations were performed by sending email invitations to users who expressed both, major concerns and major success, in their responses.
-A total of 10 phone interviews were conducted, which allowed me to gather and synthesize deep rich data to create actionable design recommendations.
+To gain more insight about the pain points and success stories users expressed in their open-ended responses, follow up phone interviews were conducted.
+The interviews were performed by sending email invitations to users who expressed both, major concerns and major success, in their responses.
+A total of 10 phone interviews were conducted, which allowed me to gather and synthesize deep rich data to create insightful and actionable design recommendations.